RasaHQ/rasa/docs/command-line-interface.rst

                         directory. (default: models)

-In case you start the chat session only with a trained NLU model, ``rasa shell`` allows you to obtain the intent and entities of any text you type on the command line.
+In case you start the shell with an NLU-only model, ``rasa shell`` allows you to obtain the intent and entities of any text you type on the command line.
 If your model includes a trained Core model, you can chat with your bot and see what the bot predicts as a next action.